 November 2011: Dre announces that he's taking a break from music after he wraps up producing for Kendrick Lamar's "GKMC" and Slim the Mobster (who's no longer even on Aftermath).
 "I feel like I’m gonna take a little bit of a break.
 I’m never gonna stop music, it’s like air to me.
 So I’mma take a little bit of a break.
 Enjoy some time with the family til I get that itch to get back in.”

-Thing That Have Happened Since the First "Detox" Release Date
+Things That Have Happened Since the First Detox Release Date

-Eminem releases four albums, develops drug problem, gets sober.
+- Eminem releases four albums, develops a drug problem, gets sober.

-Bishop Lamont, Eve, Busta Rhymes, Joell Ortiz, Marsha Ambrosius, Rakim, Raekwon and more sign to Aftermath, leave.
+- Bishop Lamont, Eve, Busta Rhymes, Joell Ortiz, Marsha Ambrosius, Rakim, Raekwon and more sign record deals with Aftermath, leave.

-At this point, if you have even the slightest, faintest glimmer of hope that "Detox" will ever drop, I don't know what to tell you, you're an insane person.
+At this point, if you have even the slightest, faintest glimmer of hope that Detox will ever drop, I don't know what to tell you, you're an insane person.
 Listen, I understand.
 I'm a rap nerd, I'd lose my fucking mind if this album ever came out, and it's hard to completely give up on that dream.
-But at some point we have grow up and face reality.
+But at some point, we have to grow up and face reality.

 Dr. Dre has friend-zoned hip-hop for too long, it's time for us finally let it go.